Argentina women's national field hockey team: Nickname

 Throughout its history, the team has developed a reputation for being tenacious even when a match appears to be lost.
 For this reason, a lioness was chosen as their symbol when the team qualified for the 2000 Summer Olympics.
 During the second round of games, Argentina played against the powerful Dutch team, and they chose this occasion to place the image of a lioness on their shirts for the first time.

 The image was designed by then-player Inés Arrondo together with Vigil's sister-in-law.
 Argentina won that match, went on to win the silver medal, and Las Leonas were born.
 Subsequently, the junior (under 21) team is called Las Leoncitas ("the baby lionesses" or "the lioness cubs").

 The lioness logo was redesigned in 2006 by the team kit supplier, Adidas, along with Confederación Argentina de Hockey and even some of the most representative players.
 This is slightly different from the original, showing the lioness' tail pretending to be a hockey stick while holding a ball.

 The nickname also falls in line with an unwritten Argentine tradition of naming national teams after big cats: the men's field hockey team is called Los Leones ("The Lions"), the men's rugby union team is called Los Pumas ("The Pumas"), and the women's volleyball team is known as Las Panteras ("The Panthers").

-Honours

-Since its breakthrough in the 2000 Summer Olympics (where the team nicknamed "Las Leonas" for the first time), Argentina has won more than 20 official titles, which are detailed below: